nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_a_patient.md

 #### Provider system unverified record requirements ####

-Where an **[active](overview_glossary.html#active-patient) matching patient record** is found, but the **NHS number on this record has never been traced or verified** (either on PDS, or indirectly via NHSAIS), the provider SHALL retrieve the patient's demographic record using a PDS Retrieval Query, and then:
+Where an **[active](overview_glossary.html#active-patient) matching patient record** is found, but the **NHS number on this record has never been traced or verified** (either on PDS, or indirectly via NHAIS), the provider SHALL retrieve the patient's demographic record using a PDS Retrieval Query, and then:

 - Verify the patient's NHS number according to the rules below: